 Medical kit: make your own up and keep it small - just what you need to get through any bad times/emergencies until you next get to a pharmacy.
 Pharmacies abroad are normally excellent, easily located and 9 out of 10 times someone there will speak English, Spanish (in Latin America) or French (in West Africa).
-So while away or before you head off, pick up only a couple of doses/treatments of the following suggestions:
+You can get literally all the medication you need absolutely anywhere, as long you're not way off the beaten tracks, don't don't load up, but before you head off, pick up only a couple of doses/treatments of the following suggestions:

 Lip salve with sun protection, cold/flu pills (with decongestant), something for a sore throat, plasters (band aids), condoms, antiseptic/antibiotic cream, diarrhoea blocker, Pepto-Bismol or similar (Bismuth: upset stomach and diarrhoea reliever, pill form easier to carry), alcohol based hand-rub (or bar of soap in box), Hydrocortisone cream (2%) or something else to treat insect bites, oral rehydration salts (ORT), needle (maybe part of a mini-sewing kit) for blisters, perhaps a forehead digital thermometer and of course plenty of pain killers.

-If you feel you'll need them, then to the above list you can add: anti-fungal cream, laxative, hang-over remedy, travel/motion sickness pills, (on longer trips) mouth ulcer (aka canker sores) treatment (especially if taking Chloroquine malaria medication), an antidopaminergic [suppresses vomiting/nausea] such as (Domperidone), anti-parasitic (Tinidazole for Guardia or amoebic dysentery), anti-histamine pills, and syringes and needles (but don't go mad and only if really heading off the beaten track - generally these are not something you really need to carry around with you).
+If you feel you'll need them and on a longer trip, then to the above list you can add: anti-fungal cream, laxative, hang-over remedy, travel/motion sickness pills, (on longer trips) mouth ulcer (aka canker sores) treatment (especially if taking Chloroquine malaria medication), an antidopaminergic [suppresses vomiting/nausea] such as (Domperidone), anti-parasitic (Tinidazole for Guardia or amoebic dysentery), anti-histamine pills, and syringes and needles (but don't go mad and only if really heading off the beaten track - generally these are not something you really need to carry around with you).

 In practice you can and will be able to buy and replenish supplies of any common medication you need while travelling.
 All things medical are available cheaply and plentifully on the road.
 There is very little point in weighing yourself down with a huge first aid kit.
 For example Salbutamol/Ventalin inhalers are available in major Asian cities at a quarter of European prices.
 The same goes with anti-malarial's in Bangkok, Nairobi, Dar es Salaam and similar.